enyo/iris/index.md

 1. You need to think of your API *very carefully*.
-Changing your URL from `/user/create` to `/users/create` will break all clients **without them even knowing** until they experience the error.
+Changing your URL from `/user/create` to `/users/create` will break all clients **without them even knowing** until they try to access the route and get a 404 error.
 2. The same goes for your JSON data.
 Consumers of your API will need to look at your documentation to know exactly what data will be submitted, and if you change something they will never know.
-A simple typo like `isDeleted` instead of `is_deleted` can potentially result in a broken app and it's very hard to find that error.
+A simple typo like `isDeleted` instead of `is_deleted` can potentially result in a broken app and an error that's very hard to find.
 3. *Every client and server* needs to implement the communication (writing the AJAX call, handling errors, etc...).